Scientists Find Shocking Cause for Fibromyalgia and Chronic Pain

 In some striking studies, researchers have found that childhood abuse is associated with higher rates of chronic fatigue syndrome, chemical sensitivity , and fibromyalgia .
 Studies have shown that women (and some men) who have reported child abuse (sexual or physical) are 65 percent more likely to have fibromyalgia and twice as likely to have chronic fatigue syndrome (which some scientists believe is closely linked to fibromyalgia ).
 According to a 2011 University of Toronto study, “These results persisted even after controlling for possible confounders such as other adverse childhood experiences , age, race , mental health, and adult socioeconomic status.
 “However, although the studies show that abuse and fibromyalgia are linked, there is still some debate in the medical community about the significance of the findings.

 According to the studies, approximately 30-40 percent of adults have been physically, emotionally, or sexually abused at some point during their childhood.
+And there are cases where to ease the pain, hypnosis, like what HypnoBuddy offers is being used.
 Other studies suggest that the actual statistics may be much higher and are reported.
 Several studies have looked at the role of sexual abuse and fibromyalgia in particular, and the results are striking.
 In several studies, about 65 percent of women with fibromyalgia reported sexual abuse.
 Although researchers are not sure how or why child abuse is linked to fibromyalgia , it is important to consider the role of abuse in measures taken to cure and manage fibromyalgia symptoms.
 People with fibromyalgia should examine their personal history to discover any past abuse that may have contributed to the condition.

 Other possible causes